stefanDeveloper/heiDGAF/docs/pipeline.rst

 Usage
 -----

+One :class:`Prefilter` per prefilter configuration in ``pipeline.log_filtering`` is started.
+Each instance loads from a Kafka topic name that depends on the logcollector the prefilter builds upon.
+The prefix for each topic is defined in ``environment.kafka_topics_prefix.batch_sender_to_prefilter.`` and the suffix is the configured log collector name.
-The :class:`Prefilter` loads data from the Kafka topic ``Prefilter``.
-It extracts the log entries and applies a filter to retain only those entries that match the specified error types.
-These error types are provided as a list of strings during the initialization of a :class:`Prefilter` instance.
+The prefilters extract the log entries and apply a filter function (or relevance function) to retain only those entries that match the specified requirements.

 Once the filtering process is complete, the refined data is sent back to the Kafka Brokers under the topic ``Inspect`` for further processing in subsequent stages.